 Emext Marketing Vs Mobile Marketing

-Emext marketing and mobile marketing utilize three of the same channels.
+Emext marketing and mobile marketing utilize some of the same channels.
 But there are crucial differences.
 First, emext marketing is not device-specific.

 While mobile engagement is growing fast, the desktop computer (including laptop) is still a powerful player in people’s lives (G2).